Revealing the Power of Masked Autoencoders in Traffic Forecasting: Abstract

 \section{Abstract}

-\baselineskip=9pt Multivariate time series (MTS) forecasting involves predicting future time series data based on historical observations.
-Existing research primarily emphasizes the development of complex spatial-temporal models that capture spatial dependencies and temporal correlations among time series variables explicitly.
-However, recent advances have been impeded by challenges relating to data scarcity and model robustness.
-To address these issues, we propose Spatial-Temporal Masked Autoencoders (STMAE), an MTS forecasting framework that leverages masked autoencoders to enhance the performance of spatial-temporal baseline models.
+Traffic forecasting, crucial for urban planning, requires accurate predictions of spatial-temporal traffic patterns across urban areas.
+Existing research mainly focuses on designing complex models that capture spatial-temporal dependencies among variables explicitly.
+However, this field faces challenges related to data scarcity and model stability, which results in limited performance improvement.
+To address these issues, we propose Spatial-Temporal Masked AutoEncoders (STMAE), a plug-and-play framework designed to enhance existing spatial-temporal models on traffic prediction.
 STMAE consists of two learning stages.
-In the pretraining stage, an encoder-decoder architecture is employed.
-The encoder processes the partially visible MTS data produced by a novel dual-masking strategy, including biased random walk-based spatial masking and patch-based temporal masking.
-Subsequently, the decoders aim to reconstruct the masked counterparts from both spatial and temporal perspectives.
-The pretraining stage establishes a challenging pretext task, compelling the encoder to learn robust spatial-temporal patterns.
-In the fine-tuning stage, the pretrained encoder is retained, and the original decoder from existing spatial-temporal models is appended for forecasting.
-Extensive experiments are conducted on multiple MTS benchmarks.
-The promising results demonstrate that integrating STMAE into various spatial-temporal models can largely enhance their MTS forecasting capability.
+In the pretraining stage, an encoder processes partially visible traffic data produced by a dual-masking strategy, including biased random walk-based spatial masking and patch-based temporal masking.
+Subsequently, two decoders aim to reconstruct the masked counterparts from both spatial and temporal perspectives.
+The fine-tuning stage retains the pretrained encoder and integrates it with decoders from existing backbones to improve forecasting accuracy.
+Our results on traffic benchmarks show that STMAE can largely enhance the forecasting capabilities of various spatial-temporal models.